Who Owns Photos and Videos Posted on Facebook or Twitter?

 Twitpic/Twitter is probably more problematic than Facebook — They can sell your images and videos if they want!

 First, there is no definition of “Service” on their site (they need to find a more detailed oriented internet attorney to draft their terms (Twitpic, call me)), so your photo could be used throughout the Internet.
-More troubling is that your photos and videos may be reprinted and used in anything without your getting paid a dime – books, magazines, movies, TV shows, billboards – you get the picture!
+More troubling is that your photos and videos may be reprinted and used in anything without your getting paid a dime.
+Books, magazines, movies, TV shows, billboards — you get the picture!

 Second, Twitter can create derivative works from your creations.
 A derivative work is anything that is built upon your work (like adding your video to a TV show, putting your photo in a montage, etc.).

 Third, even after you delete your photos from Twitpic, Twitter and Twitpic can still use your creations for a “reasonable” amount of time afterwards.
-So what would be a reasonable amount of time to continue using your photo after you terminate the “license” if your photo or video is incorporated by Twitter or Twitpic in a larger work — perhaps forever if it would cost them money to remove!
+So what would be a reasonable amount of time to continue using your photo after you terminate the “license” if your photo or video is incorporated by Twitter or Twitpic in a larger work?
+Perhaps forever if it would cost them money to remove!

-Lastly, since Twitter/Twitpic can grant others to use your photos (and make money from it without paying you (remember the nasty word “royalty-free”)), even if you terminate your Twitter/Twitpic account, the rights they grant to others can never be terminated!
+Lastly, since Twitter/Twitpic can grant others to use your photos (and make money from it without paying you; remember the nasty word “royalty-free”), even if you terminate your Twitter/Twitpic account, the rights they grant to others can never be terminated!
 Twitter has a deal with World Entertainment News Network permitting them to sell Twitpic content with no money to you!

 Celebrities and celebrities-to-be, beware!
-Your right to publicity (e.g. your right to get paid when others use your name, likeness, voice for commercial gain like product or sports endorsements) is stripped away each and every time you post on Twitter!
+Your right to publicity (e.g. your right to get paid when others use your name, likeness, or voice for commercial gain like product or sports endorsements) is stripped away each and every time you post on Twitter!
 You or your intellectual property attorney should read the fine print before you post your photos or videos on Twitter or Facebook!

 **This post is for informational purposes only, For legal advice contact a media/IP lawyer**